-The government has decided to reduce housing benefit by 14% (around £9.60 a week for EPIC Tenants) for households who have 1 spare bedroom.
-Housing benefit will be reduced by 25% where a household has 2 or more spare bedrooms.
-You can download a leaflet about the changes here.
+The government decided to reduce Housing Benefit (or the Housing-Costs Element if you claim UC) by 14% (around £9.50 a week for most EPIC Tenants) for households who have one 'spare' bedroom.
+The reduction is 25% where a household has 2 or more 'spare' bedrooms.

 How many bedrooms can I have?

 One bedroom is allowed for each adult or couple aged 16 years or over.

 Children of the same gender are expected to share a room until their 16th birthday.

 Children of different genders are expected to share a room until their 10th birthday.

 What happens if I have shared care of a child?